aws-samples/aws-reinvent-2023-code-talk-assets/ANT330/README.md

 ```

 - Login to OpenSearch dashboard with username: `admin` and the password in your clipboard

+## Create dashboard from a pre-defined template

+Follow these steps to quickly import dashboard configuration to OpenSearch.
+- Login to OpenSearch dashboards by following the steps described in previous step
+- Click on `Stack Management` option on the left hand side menu
+- Click on `Saved Objects` option on the left hand side menu
+- Click on `Import` button on the screen
+- Select `dashboard.ndjson` file in this repository
+- Click on `Import` button

 ## Cleaning up AWS Account